Bai Yulu: Career

+At 15, Bai won the 2018 Asian Women's Snooker Invitational Championship in Hong Kong, defeating Ng On-yee in the final.
 Bai won the women's 2019 IBSF World Under-21 Snooker Championship in Qingdao with a 4–0 victory over Mink Nutcharut in the final.
 She celebrated her 16th birthday during the tournament.
 She reached the quarter-finals of the 2019 IBSF Women's World Snooker Championship, making the three highest of the event: 91, 81 and 78.
 Accompanied by her mother, as she was unable as a 16-year-old to travel alone, she competed in the 2019 Hong Kong World Women's Masters, where she lost 1–4 to Rebecca Kenna in the final.

-She made her World Women's Snooker Tour debut at the 2023 World Women's Snooker Championship in Bangkok, Thailand.
+In 2023, she made her World Women's Snooker Tour debut at the World Women's Snooker Championship in Bangkok, Thailand.
 She made a 127 break in her group match against Amee Kamani, the highest break in the tournament's history, surpassing Kelly Fisher's 125 at the 2003 event.
 She defeated 12-time champion Reanne Evans 5–3 in the semi-finals, but lost the final 3–6 to Baipat Siripaporn.
-She won her first women's ranking title at the 2023 British Women's Open, defeating Evans 4–3 in the final.
+She won her first women's ranking title at the British Women's Open, defeating Evans 4–3 in the final.
+She also captured the titles of Asian Women's Championship and IBSF World Women's Snooker Championship in the same year.